Rohit061199/Financial-AI-Agent/README.md

 1. Clone the project and open it in the IDE of your choice.
 2. Do a "pip install -r requirements.txt" to install all the dependencies.
 3. Run the playground.py file to create a localhost instance of Phi-data.
 You have the agent ready!

+### Credits:
+Krish Naik YT Channel and course on Agentic AI.